mattermost/docs/source/playbooks/overview.rst

 Playbooks are made up of:

-- **Checklists**: The list of tasks to be completed for the run.
-Checklists can be edited ad-hoc during a run.
+- **Checklists**: The list of tasks to be completed for the run. :doc: `Checklists </playbooks/customize-a-playbook.html#make-checklists>` can be edited ad-hoc during a run.
 - **Templates**: Templates for frequently-used actions such as updates and reminders.
 You can create your own templates or use default ones.
 - **Actions**: Automation options for inviting members, webhooks, welcome messages, channel export settings, and more.
 - **Permissions**: Manage :doc:`permissions </playbooks/playbook-permissions>` at a channel and a playbook level.